MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/organization-assets-library.md

 ## Use Microsoft PowerShell to specify a library as an organization assets library

 1. Select an existing site or create a new site for the organization assets.
-This can be any type of site, such as a communication site, an Office 365 group-connected team site, or a modern team site that isn't connected to an Office 365 group.
+This can be any type of site, such as a communication site, a Microsoft 365 group-connected team site, or a modern team site that isn't connected to a Microsoft 365 group.

     > [!NOTE]
     > All organization asset libraries must be on the same site.